If going to therapy is rarely discussed, then conversations about psychiatric hospitals are virtually non-existent. We look at what it’s really like.

-To provide a more accurate picture, we asked several individuals who’ve been hospitalized to share what it was like for them.
+To provide a more accurate picture, we asked people who have been in a psych ward to share what it was like for them.

 Katie R. Dale